lulunac27a/text-counter-scala-js-application/README.md

-# Text Counter Application using Scala.js
+# Text Counter Application using Scala.js and Laminar

-This is a text counter application using Scala.js project.
+This is a text counter application using Scala.js project and Laminar library.

 # Getting Started